-If the student passes with no changes, the committee will sign the cover sheet, and the student will have completed all requirements for the degree.
-If the student passes with changes, the committee may either sign the cover sheet and entrust the advisor to revise the changes before submission of the dissertation, or may require that the candidate circulate the final draft to the committee before signature.
+If the student passes with no changes, the committee will sign the Dissertation Signature Sheet (http://thesis.gmu.edu/dtformsnew.htm) and the student will have completed all requirements for the degree. (students are advised to ensure that the Dissertation Signature Sheet is formatted properly.
+To ensure this, please contact UDTS) If the student passes with changes, the committee may either sign the cover sheet and entrust the advisor to revise the changes before submission of the dissertation, or may require that the candidate circulate the final draft to the committee before signature.
 Students who pass with changes have not completed all requirements for the degree; they should not use the title "doctor" until the dissertation has been signed and turned in to the university.

 Students who complete their dissertation after the filing deadline for the semester will receive their degree at the next graduation opportunity.
-However, as soon as all graduation requirements are met, the university will provide a letter stating that all doctoral requirements have been met and that the degree will be awarded at the next opportunity.